zicna/js-principles-scope-lab/README.md

   the `var` keyword.
 - `upperCaseCustomerName()`: Write a function that accesses that global `customerName` variable, and uppercases it.
-- `setBestCustomer()`: Write a function that when called, declares a variable called `bestCustomer` in global scope and assigns it to be `'not bob'`.
+- `customerName`: Write a function that when called, declares a variable called `bestCustomer` in global scope and assigns it to be `'not bob'`.
 (Poor Bob.)
 Also, poor us, declaring a global variable from inside a function is one of those things we would never want to do normally, but is good for us to